pcosatto/pexpec/README.md

 -   Poisson.

-This partial expectations often arise when computing expected values or variance of truncated or transformed variables.
+This partial expectations often arise when calculated expected values or variance of truncated or split linear functions of the original variables.

 ## Installation

-Alpha version of 1.0 published.
-You can install pexpec like so:
+Alpha version of 0.9 published with functions for all the distributions listed above.
+The functions are still under testing.
+You can install `pexpec` like so:

 ``` r
 library(devtools)